 Reducing hidden clutter: Digital

-In our digital age, decluttering the physical office is only the beginning.
+In our digital age, decluttering and organizing the physical office is only the beginning.
 According to an IDC white paper published in 2012, in a global survey of 1200 information workers and IT professionals found that they spend an average of 4.5 hours a week looking for digital documents.
 Especially as the office become increasingly paperless, decluttering computer desktops, files, shared drives, and e-mail is turning into a necessity.
 While it’s now easier than ever to save information, having all possible information at your fingertips means there’s a lot more to sift through.

 In a Medium post about productivity and efficiency in the digital age, Diamond.Io is quick to point out that “the crux of the problem is that efficient storage isn’t the same as effective storage.
 Computer or, more recently, cloud-based storage are efficient methods for shelving information away.
 Whether it’s trivial or absolutely crucial, it’s theoretically all in one place.
 But between our hard drives, email, iCloud, Dropbox, and the dozens of other major cloud storage options, it’s like having a whole office full of unconnected filing cabinets.”